-- Shop the deals (Sierra Trading Post is full of them) for the right gear so not being warm is no excuse.
+Find the right gear at the right prices (check out Sierra Trading Post) so not being warm is no excuse.
 You don't have to spend a ton of money, just be smart about your shopping and purchase items that can be passed down from kid to kid.

 Kids need time to run, play and explore and an inside gym or other avenue is no replacement for fresh air.
 And, the honest truth is kids aren't the only ones who benefit.
 Families who play and engage in a healthy lifestyle are happier together!